bytecodealliance/component-docs/component-model/src/design/migrating-to-p3.md

 ### Two-step calls collapsed

-0.2 modeled operations that could suspend as a `start-foo` / `finish-foo` pair, with a `pollable` for readiness in between.
-0.3 collapses each pair into a single call:
+WASI 0.2 modeled operations that could suspend as a `start-foo` / `finish-foo` pair, with a `pollable` for readiness in between.
+WASI 0.3 collapses each pair into a single call:

 ```wit
 // WASI 0.2